daskeete/Project_2/README.md

 Going off of the AUC we see that the gradient boosting decision trees produced the best result with an AUC of 0.74 which is about 0.09 higher than the penalized logistic regression model.

 ### Were there any discrepancies among the five wealth outcomes from your DHS survey dataset?
+I think the predictive power of the models to predict the individual wealth outcomes ought to have been the same however